Greenpeace response to NRC relicensing of Vermont Yankee

-WASHINGTON - March 10, 2011 - Today, the Nuclear Regulatory Commission announced that it will approve the relicensing of the Vermont Yankee nuclear power plant.
+Today, the Nuclear Regulatory Commission approved the relicensing of the Vermont Yankee nuclear power plant.
 In response, Greenpeace Nuclear Policy Analyst Jim Riccio said: